• Skip to main content

 To Store: The Earl Grey Pound Cake is best stored in an airtight container at room temperature for up to 3 days.

 To Freeze: The Earl Grey Loaf is best frozen unglazed.
 Either freeze as a whole wrapped well in plastic wrap or place in an airtight container.
 Or slice and wrap individual slices in plastic wrap.
 The yogurt cake can be frozen for up to 2 months.
-Leave out on the countertop to thaw overnight.
+Leave it out on the countertop to thaw overnight.
 Once completely thawed, make the glaze and decorate prior to serving.

-• Orange Cherry Cake
+Orange Blossom Cake

-• Chocolate Orange Pound Cake
+Easy Chocolate Orange Loaf Cake

 📖 Recipe